PCCN Quiz -13

 STEMI requires rapid reperfusion therapy.

-CP.
+DI.
 A patient with traumatic brain injury develops bradycardia, hypertension, and irregular respirations.
 ICP is 48 mmHg.
 What is the priority nursing action?

-CX.
+DM.
 A patient with end-stage renal disease says, “I don’t want to continue dialysis anymore.”
 What is the nurse’s best action?

 Oops!
 Revisit the nurse’s role in respecting patient autonomy.